-- support the phased provision of land for new housing as detailed in Schedule COM.1a to which a flexibility allowance of 10% will be added under Policy COM.2; - 2 maintain an effective 5 year supply of the housing land set out in Schedule 1a; - 3 review the housing calculations and allocations at intervals of no more than 5 years; and - In delivering the requirement in Schedule Com.1a the Council will support special initiatives for residential led regeneration at the location listed in Schedule Com.1b, provided that action plans and masterplans/development frameworks are prepared in accordance with the local plan.
+- support the phased provision of land for new housing as detailed in Schedule COM.1a to which a flexibility allowance of 10% will be added under Policy COM.2; - 2 maintain an effective 5 year supply of the housing land set out in Schedule 1a; - 3 review the housing calculations and allocations at intervals of no more than 5 years; and

+- In delivering the requirement in Schedule Com.1a the Council will support special initiatives for residential led regeneration at the location listed in Schedule Com.1b, provided that action plans and masterplans/development frameworks are prepared in accordance with the local plan.
 In particular these must address phasing, social and physical infrastructure provision, the avoidance of adverse impacts on European sites, the removal of significant restraints and land acquisition as appropriate." - 7a.18 This policy indicates that the Council will maintain an effective 5 year supply of housing land within the Falkirk Council housing market area.
 The effective housing land supply is defined in the Structure Plan as "the part of the established land supply that is expected to be free of constraints in the 5 year period under consideration and will therefore be available for construction of houses".
 The established housing land supply is defined as "all land with agreed potential for housing development by virtue of having planning permission or being identified in an adopted Local Plan or other relevant planning documents". - 7a.19 Yearly housing completion rates can provide a method of calculating effective housing land supply.
-The Council's records for the Bonnybridge and Banknock area for the past 5 years (2004-2009) indicate an average yearly completion rate of 69 units, although the rates for the past 2 years have been 63 and 39 units respectively.
-This recent slow down reflects the current economic conditions, with completion rates not expected to significantly pick up until 2013/14.
+The Council's records for the Bonnybridge and Banknock area from 2004-2009 indicated an average yearly completion rate of 69 units, although the rates for 2008 and 2009 were 63 and 39 units respectively.
+This slow down reflected the current economic conditions.
 The requirement to maintain an effective housing land supply applies to the Falkirk Council housing market as a whole.
-Notwithstanding this, the Council's Housing Land Audit 2009/10 indicates an effective housing land supply for the Bonnybridge and Banknock area which should be sufficient for the 5 year period if the recent low rates of completion continue.

-- 7a.20 There is, however, considerable scope for a substantial increase in the effective housing land supply in the 5 year period, taking into account the established housing land supply comprising the housing opportunity sites indicated in the Falkirk Council Local Plan Finalised Draft (Deposit Version).
-These opportunity sites have been supported by the Scottish Government Reporter, following the Public Local Inquiry into objections to the Falkirk Council Local Plan Finalised Draft (Deposit Version).
-In addition, the SIRR Banknock sites provide significant additional opportunities for housing within the local area. - 7a.21 It is therefore considered that the proposed development is not required to maintain an effective 5 year housing land supply.
-Accordingly, the proposed development cannot be justified by the need for housing land. - 7a.22 Policy COM.3 'Special Needs and Affordable Housing' states:
+Notwithstanding this, the Council's Housing Land Audit 2011/12 indicated an effective housing land supply for the Bonnybridge and Banknock area which should be sufficient to meet the housing land requirement to at least the year 2017. - 7a.20 In addition, there is considerable scope for a substantial increase in the effective housing land supply in the 5 year period, taking into account the established housing land supply comprising the housing opportunity sites indicated in the Falkirk Council Local Plan. - 7a.21 It is therefore considered that the proposed development is not required to maintain an effective 5 year housing land supply.
+Accordingly, the proposed development cannot be justified by a need for housing land. - 7a.22 Policy COM.3 'Special Needs and Affordable Housing' states: